 This page is a catch-all for MacBook Pro owner comments on Express34 cards (SATA, Firewire, Firewire/USB, Modems, etc.)

-[STICKY] Reminder on File Corruption/Copied File Integrity Tests w/eSATA Cards and your External Drive: (Since the previous notes to check for this were often not seen)
+[STICKY] Reminder on File Corruption/Copied File Integrity Tests with eSATA Cards & External Drive:

-Although not everyone has reported the problem (and the majority of eSATA card/ext case/bridge board mix problems have been so major as to be useless - BBOD, system freezes, etc.), in the last couple months I've had more reports on this issue (files copied OK, but fail checksum/integrity tests) - especially with natively supported JMB36x chip based eSATA cards.
-(Recently a 2-port JMB362/10.6.2 user said he's fine after I repeatedly asked him to test for this.
-However I am not alone in seeing this issue with several ext.
-Encl/HD Docks I have tested with a single port JMB360 (natively supported still in OS X 10.6.2) setup - including several Oxford-bridge based ext drives/docks.
-I have a FYI asking to check for this in the above email feedback request section, but it's clearly often missed so I've made that note RED text to get more attention.)
+Although not everyone has reported the problem (and the majority of eSATA card/ext case/bridge board mix problems have been so major as to be useless - BBOD, system freezes, etc.), some have seen this problem where files copied OK, but fail checksum/integrity tests - especially with natively supported JMB36x chip based eSATA cards.
+(A 2-port JMB362 card/10.6.x user said he's fine after I repeatedly asked him to test for this.
+However I am not alone in seeing this issue with several external Enclosure/HD Docks I tested with a single port JMB360 (natively supported still in OS X 10.6.x) setup - including several Oxford-bridge based external drives/docks.
+I have a FYI asking to check for this in the feedback request section (below), but it's clearly often missed so I've made that note RED text to get more attention.)

 I and others have seen data corruption with these cards - for instance only 1 of the 4 eSATA port ext. docks I have would pass a checksum test repeatedly.
 (Some failed every test, some might pass 1 out of 5 times - but ANY failure is reason to NOT USE it.)

-I keep hoping maybe an OS X update will help but to date I have not seen any fix for me and others that have seen this probelm.
+I keep hoping maybe an update will help, but have not seen any fix for setups with this problem.

 Reader Reports on Expresscards in MacBook Pros: (later reports first)